Foreign Body Extraction: particularly in pediatric populations

 Performing the Procedure Under General Anesthesia Has Not Been Proven to Decrease the Risk of Aspiration [MEDLINE] [MEDLINE]

-Recommended During Procedural Sedation to Prevent Hypoventilation-Associated Hypoxemia: with pulse oximetry
+Supplemental Oxygen is Recommended (in Conjunction with Pulse Oximetry) During Procedural Sedation to Prevent Hypoventilation-Associated Hypoxemia

 However, Supplemental Oxygen at Low Concentrations Does Not Reliably Prevent Hypoxemia and May Delay Detection of Respiratory Depression (If End-Tidal CO2 Monitor is Not Being Used): due to the fact that SaO2 may not decrease until a significant prolonged period of hypoventilation or apnea has occurred